Negative attitudes and shame are often passed from parents to children. This often blocks true intimacy (closeness) between adult couples.

 Women are fragile and

-sensitive; you must be careful what you say to them.
+sensitive; be careful what you say to them.

 It is a man's job to make a woman feel good.
 If you cannot, you are a failure.